Middle Rocks: Establishment of Abu Bakar Maritime Base

-The base, built across the eastern opening of the Strait of Singapore, comprises a 316-metre jetty, a helipad, and a lighthouse.
+The base, built just 1100 meters (3,600 feet) from Singaporean facilities on Pedra Branca, comprises a 316-metre (1,037 foot) jetty connecting the rocks, off of which branches a helipad and various other structures and smaller piers, and a lighthouse on the westernmost cluster of rocks.
+The base is equipped with a state-of-the-art remote surveillance system, solid waste system and climate station system, and is manned around the clock by a staff of three officers and 14 personnel.
+Construction on the base began in April 2012 and was completed at a cost of RM61.5 million (approximately S$20 million).
+The base was inaugurated on 1 August 2015 by the Sultan of Johor, Ibrahim Ismail Iskandar.
+Also present at the inauguration was the Royal Malaysian Navy chief, Admiral Ahmad Kamarulzaman Ahmad Badaruddin, as well as senior officials from other maritime agencies.
 According to the Sultan of Johor, the installation, which is a project under the auspices of the National Security Council, "is aimed at safeguarding Malaysia's sovereign territory and waters, and for conducting marine scientific research".
 The base also seeks to reaffirm "Malaysia's absolute sovereignty over the Middle Rocks".

-On 11 August, Malaysia deployed a missile-capable fast-attack craft Perdana to its new Maritime Base on the Middle Rocks.
+On 11 August, Malaysia deployed a missile-capable fast-attack craft Perdana to Abu Bakar Maritime Base.
 Royal Malaysian Navy chief Admiral Ahmad Kamarulzaman Ahmad Badaruddin confirmed the deployment when he posted photographs of Perdana's arrival at the base.
 Photos posted by the Navy chief showed two armed guards on an observation deck, as well as a communications system fitted with surveillance equipment, as pointed out by Jane's Defence Weekly.
 In late May 2018, Malaysia announcing their plan to convert Middle Rocks into an island.

 In announcing Malaysia's plans on the week of 2 Jun 2018, Dr Mahathir said: "We have already built features there on Middle Rocks.
 Our intention is to enlarge it so that we can form a small island for us.
 He added "That is something we are thinking of."
 When pressed to clarify Malaysia's plans, he said: "We haven't made a full decision yet."
 When asked about Malaysia's plans to expand Middle Rocks, a spokesman for Singapore's Ministry of Foreign Affairs said: “Sovereignty over Middle Rocks belongs to Malaysia.
 We have no comments on Malaysia’s activities on Middle Rocks as long as they are in accordance with international law.”